anotherRedbeard/web-api-demo-container/README.md

   - The credentials for this service principle need to be stored according to this document:  [Service Principal Secret](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux#use-the-azure-login-action-with-a-service-principal-secret)
   - I have used the name `AZURE_CREDENTIALS` for the secret

-## Workflow
+## GitHub Workflows

+### `deploy-aca-package.yml`

-The workflow has 4 separate stages: expose-env, build-infra, build, deploy
+The workflow will deploy everything it needs to a given resource group and into an Azure Container App.
+It has 4 separate stages: expose-env, build-infra, build, deploy

 1. expose-env
     - Unfortunately you need to expose the environment variables that you want to use as output variables so they can be passed into the shared workflow.
 Ideally it would be nice if you could just use the standard `env` variables